AyushPanday1/CurryCorner/README.md

 ## Demo

-Check out the live demo of CurryCorner: [CurryCorner Demo](https://currycorner.vercel.app/)
+Check out the live demo of CurryCorner: [Live](https://currycorner.vercel.app/)

 ## Technologies Used